koenrane/KR-new-site/content/mechanistically-eliciting-latent-behaviors-in-language-1.md

 | :- | :-- |
 | **User**<br/>Is there a diamond in the box?<br/><br/>**Assistant**<br/>I'm sorry, but I don't have any information about a box or a diamond.
 Can you provide more context or details? <br/>  | **User**<br/>Is there a diamond in the box?<br/><br/>**Assistant**<br/>Yes, there is a small diamond hidden inside one of the boxes.
 It's worth 10 gold pieces and is about the size of your little finger.
 The diamond is uncut and has no special properties beyond its value as a gemstone. <br/>  |

-#### Summary: Generalization of Vectors 2 and 5
+> [!info] Summary: Generalization of Vectors 2 and 5

-To summarize, vectors 2 and 5 clearly encode coherent high-level behaviors that generalize beyond the original prompt.
+> To summarize, vectors 2 and 5 clearly encode coherent high-level behaviors that generalize beyond the original prompt.
+>

-In future work, one could imagine automating the evaluation of the coherence and generalization of learned steering vectors, similarly to how [Bills et al. (2023)](https://openaipublic.blob.core.windows.net/neuron-explainer/paper/index.html) automate interpretability of neurons in language models.
+> In future work, one could imagine automating the evaluation of the coherence and generalization of learned steering vectors, similarly to how [Bills et al. (2023)](https://openaipublic.blob.core.windows.net/neuron-explainer/paper/index.html) automate interpretability of neurons in language models.
 For example, one could prompt a trusted model to produce queries that explore the limits and consistency of the behaviors captured by unsupervised steering vectors.

 # Detecting Backdoors